kgraczyk/kgraczyk.github.io/_publications/2017-11-0-spp-proceedings.md

 title: "Single Pion Production Induced by ν\nu ν-nucleon Interactions"
 collection: publications
 permalink: /publication/2017-11-0-spp-proceedings
-excerpt: 'Our recent investigations of the spin asymmetry observables in the charged current inelastic and quasielastic neutrino (antineutrino)–nucleon scattering are reviewed.
-The spin asymmetry observables contain full information about the structure of the electroweak neutrino–nucleon vertex.
-Hence, they can be used to constrain the cross-section models for the single-pion production in ν-nucleon scattering and they allow to study the axial content of the nucleon and the second class current contribution to the quasielastic scattering amplitudes.'
+excerpt: 'This article presents a short review of the single pion production (SPP) in the neutrino–nucleon scattering.
+The attention is focused on the discussion of the main difficulties in modeling the SPP processes.
+New physical observables, which may constrain the theoretical models, are proposed.'
 date: 2017-11-01
 venue: 'Acta Physica Polonica B, Part of Proceedings, 41st International Conference of Theoretical Physics: Matter to the Deepest : Kroczyce, Poland, September 4-8, 2017'
 paperurl: 'https://www.actaphys.uj.edu.pl/index_n.php?I=R&V=48&N=12#2219'
-citation: 'K. M. Graczyk, B. E. Kowal, Acta Phys.Polon.B 48, 2219 (2017)'
+citation: 'K. M. Graczyk, B. E. Kowal, Acta Phys.Polon.B48, 2219 (2017)'
 ---
 #__Abstract:__